Classic Cinnamon Sugar Cookies You’ll Love

 Ingredient Overview

-Each ingredient in my recipe has an important role.
+To get that professional result at home, pay attention to these specific components.
 You can find the exact amounts in the recipe card at the end of the post.

 Flour